Always make sure you have the correct equipment ready for match day. This should include (home team responsible unless stated):

 County Cup matches are outside the remit of the League so all queries regarding these matches should be sent to your parent County FA.

-County Cup matches take priority over OMYFL matches, so if you are given a County Cup match that clashes with a League match, you should inform the League Fixtures Secretary and your League opposition immediately.
+County Cup matches take priority over OYFL matches, so if you are given a County Cup match that clashes with a League match, you should inform the League Fixtures Secretary and your League opposition immediately.

 If your team goes through to the next round of the County Cup, please let the League Fixtures Secretary know, so your forthcoming matches can be adjusted accordingly.